fsislaben/stats_crash_course/pages/manwhit.md

 | 71                      | 51                       |

-## Values recovered from a Wilcoxon test
+## Values returned from a Wilcoxon test

 The Wilcoxon test will produce the following values.
 I have provided a brief description of how to interpret them.
 - Z-score: the number of standard deviations away from the mean out value of interest is.